 In this guide on how to go from Varadero to Trinidad, we’ll cover the fastest way to travel go from Varadero to Trinidad, the easiest way to go to Trinidad from Varadero, and the cheapest way to get to Trinidad from Varadero, as well as day, trips from Varadero to Trinidad if you’re short of time.
 Our guide to Trinidad is here.

-5 Ways to Go Trinidad from Varadero
+6 Ways to Go Trinidad from Varadero

 For transport from Trinidad to Varadero, then you have several options.
-You can take a bus from Varadero to Trinidad, with Viazul.
+You can take a bus from Varadero to Trinidad.
 There are no trains in Varadero, so trains are not an option.
 You can take a taxi to Trinidad from Varadero or a shared Cuban taxi, a colectivo to Trinidad from Varadero.
 The final option on how to go to Trinidad from Varadero is to rent a car and drive yourself there.

 - You can also take a trip to Trinidad from Varadero – and also visit Cienfuegos and Santa Clara – it’s a fabulous use of time and you can check details here.